Quetzalcoatlus: Classification

 Topology 2: Ortiz David and colleagues (2022).

-A 2025 analysis by Henry N. Thomas and Skye N. McDavid performed a revision of Azhdarchomorpha which recovered Quetzalcoatlus as polyphyletic, with the type species Q. nothropi being sister to Thanatosdrakon while 'Q'. lawsoni claded in a polytomy with the 'Tous pterosaur' and other unnamed specimens that was recovered as sister to Thanatosdrakon and Q. nothropi.
+A 2025 analysis by Emily R. Thomas and Skye N. McDavid performed a revision of Azhdarchomorpha which recovered Quetzalcoatlus as polyphyletic, with the type species Q. northropi being sister to Thanatosdrakon while Q. lawsoni claded in a polytomy with the 'Tous pterosaur' and other unnamed specimens that was recovered as sister to Thanatosdrakon and Q. northropi.

 A reproduction of their results is below:

 Paleobiology

 Terrestrial locomotion

 Diagram showing the terrestrial adaptations of azhdarchids.
 At the bottom is the presumed azhdarchid trackway Haenamichnus.

 Azhdarchids are the only group of pterosaurs to which trackways have been confidently assigned.
 Haenamichnus, from South Korea, matches azhdarchids in foot shape, age, and size; it is estimated that most trackmakers had a wingspan of about 5–6 m, though some may have had a greater wingspan of about 10 m.
 One long Haenamichnus trackway shows that azhdarchids walked with their limbs held directly underneath their body, which, along with the morphology of their feet, indicates they were more proficient on the ground than other pterosaurs.
 Terrestrial locomotion in azhdarchids like Quetzalcoatlus likely involved a pacing gait, wherein the limbs on one side of the body would move at roughly the same time, followed by those of the opposite side.
 For example, the forelimb on one side of the body would lift off the ground and move forward first, to avoid colliding with the hind foot, and the hind limb would follow suit.
 The forefoot would be planted in the ground just before the hind foot.
 Once the stride completed, the same process would repeat on the opposite side of the body.